vikrantkumar158/crondesc/README.md

 ## Limitations

 * Special time strings such as "@yearly" are not handled.
-* Validation for the given input is constrained to check whether the cron string has exactly six fields.
-Advanced validation of syntax and values in each field is not included in this application.
+* Validation for the given input is constrained to check whether the cron string has exactly six fields and whether the values are in correct ranges.
+Advanced validation of syntax is not included in this application.

 ## Setup Instructions
 To use this application, make sure you have Go installed on your machine.